kidestw/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory will remove the file betty frommy_first_directory which is inside /tmp/ rmdir /tmp/my_first_directory will delete the directory  my_first_directory
+mv /tmp/betty /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory will remove the file betty frommy_first_directory which is inside /tmp/ rmdir /tmp/my_first_directory will delete the directory  my_first_directory cd - will change the working directory to the previous one